Definition:

 Future trends:

-1. Hyper-personalization: Products and content increasingly adapted to individual interests.
+1. Hyper-personalization: Products and content increasingly tailored to individual interests.

-2. Artificial intelligence: Improved recommendations and niche product discovery.
+2. Artificial intelligence: Improved recommendations and discovery of niche products.

-3. Globalization of niches: Connection of specific interests on a global scale.
+3. Globalization of niches: Connecting specific interests on a global scale.

 4. Creative economy: Growth of platforms for independent creators.